-Step One - An incident is reported to an adult and recorded carefully and accurately.
+Step One - An incident is reported to an adult and recorded carefully and accurately using the "Safeguard" software.
 The adult informs the victim of the procedure and reassures them.

 Step Two - The person to whom the report was made either investigates the incident or reports it to their line manager.
 They will need to ensure they make careful and accurate written notes at the time of the report.
-The Year Group Leader must be informed.
+The Year Group Leader and Phase Leader must be informed.

 Step Three - The investigator gathers information by interviewing all relevant parties separately.
 Make sure that witnesses wait separately to be interviewed.
-The investigator may need to consult pupil records and consult staff who were on duty at the time.
+The investigator may need to consult pupils' records and consult staff that were on duty at the time.
 There could be a delay while this takes place, if so, it is important to explain the delay in case the credibility of the procedure is put at risk.

-Step Four - The investigator brings all the evidence to their Year Group Leader to weigh up the evidence, reach a conclusion, and discuss the findings with all parties, including relevant staff, parents and a senior member of staff.
+Step Four - The investigator brings all the evidence to their Year Group Leader and Phase Leader to weigh up the evidence, reach a conclusion, and discuss the findings with all parties, including relevant staff, parents and a senior member of staff.

 Step Five - The school will carefully consider the appropriate sanctions.
 Sanctions can involve a progressive withdrawal from certain activities, e.g. from breaks and during lunch hour, and may lead ultimately to exclusion.
-(The sanction of exclusion can only be decided by the Head Teacher.)
+(The sanction of exclusion can only be decided by the Executive Head Teacher.)
+Any form of detention must be recorded on a "Detention record" log.

 Step Six - Having applied the sanctions, the reason for the bullying should be investigated.
-Where necessary liaise with SENCo and Learning Mentors to support the victim and the perpetrator.
+Where necessary liaise with the Phase Leader, SENDCo and Learning Mentors to support the victim and the perpetrator.
 Bullying may be a symptom of a wide variety of problems experienced by the bully.

 Step Seven - The incident will be written up in a log book kept for the purpose.
 The Chair of Governors and senior staff will have access to it from the School Office.
-See Appendix for a sample log book page.
+See Appendix 1 for a sample log book page.

-Incidents involving the bullying of staff should follow the line management procedures and investigate using the above steps appropriately.
+Incidents involving the bullying of staff should follow the line management procedures and investigated using the above steps appropriately.